elementbound/nlon/packages/nlon/doc/tutorials/server.md

 const nlonServer = new Server()
 ```

 What could be striking is that there's no listen method.
-Since NLON ( and its
+Since nlon ( and its
 reference implementation ) is not tied to any specific transport, network or
 otherwise, it by itself doesn't do any connection management.
 Instead,
 connections must be provided, either manually by calling `server.connect()`, or